What is Ruching?

 Fold and stitch the top edge into neat folds.

-Ruching done on a waistband
+On a waistband

 Ruching used on bodices and on accents on bodices

-Ruching ribbons and used as trims
+On ribbons and ruched fabric used as trims

 4 ways of Ruching fabric

-1 Gathering with basting stitches
+1. Gathering with basting stitches

 If you do not want to ruche the whole fabric of the garment, there is a way of selectively adding ruched fabric strips which is prevalent in heirloom sewing.